NumberHound/web/Data.md

 [Socrata](https://opendata.socrata.com) -- Socrata has an open data store which cover a wide range of topics.

 [SportsData](https://sportsdata.io) -- Real time and historical sports data.
 To see what is available use the [Data Dictionary](https://sportsdata.io/developers/data-dictionary/nfl)

+[statmuse](https://www.statmuse.com) -- StatMuse, an artificial intelligence company, is the leader in search for sports information, stories and trivia.
+Coverage includes stats, scores, schedules, standings, fantasy, bios, recaps and more — from live games all the way back to the inaugural seasons — for the NBA, NFL, MLB and NHL.

 [Tableau Public Sample Data](https://public.tableau.com/en-us/s/resources) -- has some great sample data sets to work with, as well as Web data connectors.
 These web connectors allow you to do things like analyze your own social media data.